radareorg/radare2-book/registers.md

 # Registers

-The registers are part of the user area stored in the context structure used by the scheduler.
-This structure can be manipulated to get and set values for those registers, and on intel for example, is possible to directly manipulate the DRx hardware registers to setup hardware breakpoints.
+The registers are part of user area stored in the context structure used by the scheduler.
+This structure can be manipulated to get and set values of those registers, and, for example, on Intel hosts, it is possible to directly manipulate DR0-DR7 hardware registers to set hardware breakpoints.

-There are different commands to get values of the registers.
+There are different commands to get values of registers.
 For the General Purpose ones use:

     [0x4A13B8C0]> dr
     r15 = 0x00000000